 There is nothing better on this Earth than an oven-roasted baby suckling pig.
-Christmas is around the corner.
-Ditch your turkey this time around in favor of my grandmother’s favorite traditional recipe!
+The following is my grandmother’s favorite traditional recipe!
 Let’s get started shall we?
 This one is short and sweet.

-Rub salt all the fuck over that bitch.
+- Rub salt all over.
 Back, front, sides.
-Scrub that shit in like your life depended on it.
+Scrub it in like your life depended on it.
 There is no such thing as too much salt at this stage of the process.

-Periodically stab piggy with thermometer to check internal temperature.
+- Periodically poke piggy with thermometer to check internal temperature.
 The internal temperature should not exceed 130°F for this period.